h2mCoreAi/galactic-frontier/docs/devRoadMap.md

 - **Milestone**: Live game deployment
 - **Deliverables**:
   - Production build validation (Vite build from Phase 1)
+  - PM2 production process management for API (and workers if any)
   - CDN asset hosting setup
   - Monitoring and logging
   - Backup and recovery procedures